tessolveSemiconductor/terabox.io/GettingStarted.md

 - Python3.6 or greater version
 - AWS CLI.
 Follow the instructions [**aws cli**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if not installed

-This guide contains 2 methods to provison the device under Greengrass V2 resources Group
+This guide contains 2 methods to provision the device under Greengrass V2 resources Group

 User can choose any of the below two methods as per their convenience, if user is familiar with AWS, they can choose <Manual Provision> procedure else can follow the <Automatic provision> procedure